codedayafternoon/filteringmechanism/README.md

 ```

 ### Filter Channels, Filter Notifiers
-All filters must have an implementation of INotifier for its creation.
-A INotifier is one of the three predefined notifiers the framework supports.
-They act as channels (observers) in which the filters will fire their events.
-Basically, a filter event is either filterStateChanged or a filterReset.
-A filterReset event is raised when the filter is getting its default value or directly is requested to be reset.
-The notifiers are the next:
+All filters must have an implementation of INotifier for their creation.
+An INotifier has to be one of the three predefined notifiers the framework supports.
+They act as channels (observers) in which the filters fire their events.
+Basically, a filter event is either `filterStateChanged` or a `filterReset`.
+A `filterReset` event is raised when the filter is getting its default value, or when the `Reset()` function is called.
+The three predefined notifiers are the following:
-1. FilterNotifier
+1. `FilterNotifier`
-2. ParameterNotifier
+2. `ParameterNotifier`
-3. RequestNotifier
+3. `RequestNotifier`

-*These names are not anything else but Channel1,2,3.
-Their names are not represent anything specific.*
+*Their names do not represent anything specific.
+They could be named Channel1, Channel2, Channel3.*

-*Another type of Notifier is the OpenNotifier but is not used by the client.
-This is a special type of notifier used internally by the system when the user or the framework instructs to pause the channel.
-Then the currently notifier is encapsulated by the OpenNotifier to open the circuit and stop the event propagation*
+*Another type of `iNotifier` is the `OpenNotifier`, but it is not supposed to be used by the client.
+This is a special type of notifier used internally by the system, when the user or the framework instructs the channel to pause.
+Then, the corresponding notifier is encapsulated by the `OpenNotifier` to open the circuit and stop the event propagation.*

-These three notifiers act as various channels that the various filters of the system will call.

-All notifiers for theis creation have to have a `Hub` in its contructor.
-At the end all notifiers will notify the same hub but will fire different functions on it.
-The Hub can easily be obtained by the context and passed to the notifier contructor.
+For the creation of a notifier, a `Hub` is needed in its contructor.
+In the end all notifiers will notify the same hub, but they will fire different functions on it.
+The `Hub` can easily be obtained by the `FilterContext` and passed to the notifier constructor.

-### simple filter usage example
+### Simple Filter Usage Example
-All Filters are abstract, that means that client must have its own implementation classes.
+All filters are abstract, which means that the client must have its own implementation classes.
 ```java
 public void createFilters(Hub hub){
     FilterNotifier notifier = new FilterNotifier(hub); // the FilterNotifier is predefined inside the library.